 Therefore, since $T^{-1}(u_h^*-)=0$, we conclude that $h$ is a continuous function on $[0,\infty)$.
 From the definition of $h$ we clearly have that $G(u,x)\geq 0$ if and only if $x\geq h(u)$.\\

-The latter facts about give us some intuition about the optimal stopping rule for the optimal stopping problem \eqref{eq:optimalstoppingproblem}.
-Since we are dealing with a minimisation problem, before stopping we want the process $(U,X)$ to be in the set in which $G$ is negative as much as possible.
-Then the fact that $G(U_t,X_t)$ is strictly negative when $X_t<h(U_t)$ suggests that it is never optimal to stop on this region.
-When $X_t>h(U_t)$ we have that $G(U_t,X_t)\geq 0$ but with strictly positive probability $(U,X)$ can enter the set in which $G$ is negative.
-Moreover, $t\mapsto U_t$ is strictly increasing when $X$ is in the positive half line and then $t\mapsto h(U_t)$ gets closer to zero when the current excursion away from $(-\infty,0]$ is sufficiently large and then $G(U_t,X_t)\geq 0$ even when $X_t$ is relatively close to zero.
-That implies that it is optimal to stop when the current excursion away from $(-\infty,0]$ is large and $X$ takes a sufficiently large values.
-That suggest the existence of a non-negative curve $b \geq h$ such that it is optimal to stop when $X$ crosses above $b(U_t)$.
-We will formally show in the next Lemmas the existence of such boundary. \\
+The facts above give us some intuition about the optimal stopping rule for the optimal stopping problem (\ref{eq:optimalstoppingproblem}).
+Since we are dealing with a minimisation problem, before stopping, we want the process $(U, X)$ to be in the set in which $G$ is negative as much as possible.
+Then, the fact that $G(U_t, X_t)$ is strictly negative when $X_t<h(U_t)$ suggests that it is never optimal to stop on this region.
+When $X_t>h(U_t)$, we have that $G(U_t,X_t)\geq 0$ but with strictly positive probability $(U,X)$ can enter the set in which $G$ is negative.
+Moreover, $t\mapsto U_t$ is strictly increasing when $X$ is in the positive half line so that $t\mapsto h(U_t)$ gets closer to zero when the current excursion away from $(-\infty,0]$ is sufficiently large.
+Then, $G(U_t,X_t)\geq 0$ even when $X_t$ is relatively close to zero.
+That suggests that stopping is optimal when the current excursion away from $(-\infty,0]$ is large, or $X$ takes sufficiently large values.
+Then we infer the existence of a non-negative curve $b \geq h$ such that it is optimal to stop when $X$ crosses above $b(U_t)$.
+We will formally show in the next Lemmas the existence of such a boundary. \\

-Note that if there exists a stopping time $\tau$ for which the expectation of the right hand side of \eqref{eq:optimalstoppingproblem} is minus infinity then $V$ would also be minus infinity.
-The next Lemma provides the finiteness of a lower bound of $V$ that will ensure that $V$ only takes finite values, its proof is included in the Appendix.
+Note that if there exists a stopping time $\tau$ for which the expectation of the right-hand side of (\ref{eq:optimalstoppingproblem}) is minus infinity, then $V$ would also be minus infinity.
+The following Lemma provides the finiteness of a lower bound of $V$ that will ensure that $V$ only takes finite values.
+Its proof is included in Appendix \ref{sec:Appendix}.